Skip to main content

 }

-What is the problem with this code? payload_encoding to generate a slice bit-string, first create a cell via end_cell() (+500 gas units).
-Then parse it begin_parse() (+100 gas units).
-The same code can be written without those unnecessary operations by changing some commonly used types:
+What is the problem with this code?
+To generate a slice bit-string, payload_encoding first creates a cell via end_cell() (+500 gas units), then parses it with begin_parse() (+100 gas units); the same logic can be implemented without these operations by changing some commonly used types:

 ;; we add asm for function which stores one builder to the another, which is absent from stdlib